 - When a card is transferred to another board, the original card owner is preserved on the transferred card provided the owner is present on the target board.
 In case, the card owner is not present on the target board, then the card will be assigned to the user who is transferring the card.

-- Moreover, after the transfer, all the original comments on the card are restored and displayed when it gets transferred to another board.
+- Moreover, after the transfer, all the original comments on the card are restored and displayed along with the original timeline of the comment when it gets transferred to another board.
 If the users who commented on the card in the source board also exist on the target board, the comments in the transferred card will display their names.
 If not, then those comments are tagged to the user who has transferred the card.
 But, in this case, for ease of understanding, the names of the original commenters are also shown in the bracket.

 Note: 1.
 The flags can be configured through the Card Designer at Admin or Board level.

 2. While flagging/unflagging a card, you can mention your teammates in the comment too.
 To know more, click here.

 To know about, how to flag cards, click here.

 Change the Current Owner / Assign Multiple Owners